 The medicine ball comes in varying sizes and weights.
-The can be a small as a kids soccer ball or can be larger than a basketball.
+The medicine ball can be a small as a kids soccer ball or can be larger than a basketball.
 As with the kettlebell, it’s important to start off light and progress to heavier weights when your wrestler become proficient with a medicine ball.
 If you want to see some really good medicine ball exercises, check out functionalpatterns.com.
-I went to their youtube channel and he had some exercises that will definitely build strength.
+I went to their YouTube channel and he had some exercises that will definitely build strength.

 Here is a list of medicine ball exercises for strength training.